 Shared values and goals have long been the starting point of communities of practice as they identify changes they want to see and start working together towards these changes.
 Between July and November 2019, The Carpentries team formed a Task Force which worked with our community to identify and articulate The Carpentries Values.
-A long-form report detailing why and how this work was done can be found here.
+Read a long-form report detailing the work of the Values Task Force.

 Here are the nine core values of The Carpentries:

 At The Carpentries we…

 We believe that transparency, honesty, and fairness are keys to fostering trust within an open community.

 We help people build knowledge by creating a conducive environment for the exchange of skills, perspectives and experiences that empower people and enable them to reach their potential.

 We value all contributions by individuals and entities to our community, code, lessons and broader ecosystem as long as those contributions adhere to The Carpentries Code of Conduct.

 We value a growth mindset in all that we do and strive for continuous improvement, evolving ourselves and our methodologies, being responsive, curious, receptive to feedback, and eager to learn.

 Inclusive of All

 We advocate for inclusivity - welcoming and extending empathy and kindness - to leverage contributions from all community members, regardless of their identity or expression.